Review of the HSBC Cash Rewards Mastercard® Credit Card

 |Quarter||5% Cash Back Category|

 Discover will double the total amount of rewards you earn in your first year, which is a great offer.
-That means you’ll be getting 10% cash back in the bonus categories.
-And 2% back for every other purchase you make, which is better than the HSBC card.
+That means you’ll be getting 10% cash back in the bonus categories in the first year.
+And 2% back for every other purchase you make in the first year, which is better than the HSBC card.

 There’s also a set of basic shopping and travel protections.
-And Discover offers everyone, cardholder or not, the ability to check their FICO 8 Credit Score online.
+And Discover offers everyone, cardholder or not, the ability to check their FICO Score 8 online.
 It’s based on your Experian credit report, just like the HSBC card.

-If you like everything about the Discover it except for the particular reward categories it offers, there are a couple other cards you might prefer.
+If you like everything about the Discover it Cash Back except for the particular reward categories it offers, there are a couple other cards you might prefer.
 The first is similar but it’s issued by Chase and has a different set of rotating bonus categories.
-The second has static reward categories but it’s a Discover card, so it has the same extra benefits and features as the Discover it.
+The second has static reward categories but it’s a Discover card, so it has the same extra benefits and features as the Discover it Cash Back.

-- Chase Freedom® (Review): No annual fee, different 5% rotating bonus categories than the Discover it, 15-month 0% intro APR
+- Chase Freedom Flex℠ (Review): No annual fee, different 5% rotating bonus categories than the Discover it Cash Back, plus more, 15 months 0% Intro APR on Purchases and Balance Transfers (then 14.99% - 23.74% Variable)

-- Discover it® Chrome (Review): No annual fee, 2% cash back at gas stations and restaurants, 14-month 0% intro APR
+- Discover it® chrome (Review): No annual fee, 2% cash back at gas stations and restaurants on up to $1,000 in spending per quarter, See Terms at See Terms APR on purchases and balance transfers (then See Terms)

 Do you have the HSBC Cash Rewards Mastercard card?
 How do you like it, and what do you use it for?
 Leave your own review of the Cash Rewards Mastercard, we’d love to hear from you!